-Pioneer is one of the first names that come to mind when it comes to DJ controllers.
+Pioneer is one of the first brands you’ll come across when searching for the best DJ controller.
 With an extensive and ever-evolving range, it can be hard to choose the one that is right for you.
 In this guide, we check out the best Pioneer controllers currently available.

 A fantastic Rekordbox controller with full-size jogwheels.
 It also offers 4-channel mixing and pro-grade FX options.